HEADBREAKER07/Headbreaker-Active-Puzzle/README.md

 # Headbreaker-Active-Puzzle
 HEADBREAKER: Mind Skills, Reflexes, and Motor Coordination.
 Destreza, Reflejos y Coordinación Mental. 脑力技巧、反应与运动协调。दिमागी कौशल, प्रतिक्रिया और मोटर समन्वय।.

+# 💻 Headbreaker Multi-Language Desktop ApplicationThis repository offers direct download access to the official Headbreaker application for Windows desktop environments.

+📥 Download and InstallationThe application is distributed as individual executable files (.exe).

+Please select the file corresponding to your preferred language:
+File NameLanguageDescription
+HeadbreakerEN.exe  (EN)Main version in English.
+HeadbreakerES.exe (ES)Spanish language version.
+HeadbreakerCN.exe (CN)Chinese language version.
+HeadbreakerHI.exe (HI)Hindi language version.

+⚠️ Security Warning: Unsigned ExecutablesThese application files are not digitally signed with a verified certificate (such as a Windows Authenticode signature).

+Due to the lack of a certificate, your operating system (Windows Defender or other antivirus software) will likely trigger a security warning, often presenting a message like "Windows protected your PC" or flagging the file as potentially dangerous.
+To proceed with the installation: Acknowledge the Warning: When prompted by the security warning, you must click on "More info" or a similar option.
+Run Anyway: Select the "Run anyway" button to bypass the warning and launch the installer.
+Compatibility: These files are intended for Windows 7, 8, 10, and 11 (64-bit) systems.

 # 🌍 Headbreaker Multi-Language Mobile Application

 This repository provides direct download access to the official Headbreaker application for Android devices.